Measuring the Surface Tension of Water

 - There are many choices for materials.
 You just need something stiff enough to support a few grams at each end.

-- You'll need to mark the center point for the fulcrum.
-Depending on your choice of material, either drill a hole for the fulcrum (e.g., for wood), or simply push it through (e.g., pin through a drinking straw).
+- You will need to mark the center point for the fulcrum.
+Depending on your choice of material, either drill a hole for the fulcrum (e.g., for wood), or simply push it through (e.g., a skewer through a drinking straw, as shown in Figure 3).
 The beam needs to rotate freely about the fulcrum.

-- You'll also need to make holes at each end of the beam, equidistant from the center.
-Attach loops of thread through the holes (paper clips, or ornament hangers could also work), as shown.
+- You'll also need to make holes at each end of the balance beam, equidistant from the center.
+Attach loops of thread through the holes (paper clips, or ornament hangers could also work), as shown in Figure 4.

-- Push the fulcrum through the center hole of the beam, and place it on the supports.
+- Push the fulcrum through the center hole of the beam, and place it on the supports as shown in Figure 1, or thread it through the support as shown in Figure 2.

-- This can be a simple box or dish folded from aluminum foil.
+- This can be a simple box or dish folded from aluminum foil or other material.
 (It's square in the diagram only because it was easier to draw.)

-- If you make a round pan, three strings will work fine for supporting it.
+- If you make a round pan, three strings will work fine to support it.

 - Measuring surface tension.

 - Place your container of water so that the needle (or wire), still hanging horizontally, is resting just on the surface of the water.
-Make sure the string holding the needle is taut (shorten it if necessary, to match the height of your balance's supports).
+Make sure the string holding the needle is taut (shorten it if necessary).

 - It will not take much weight, so you need to add it in small increments.
 Here are two different methods you could try.